What our logo on your label tells your customers:

 Learn more about membership on our membership page.
 You can fill out a membership form online or download one and send it in.
 Please note that we are unable to process any inspection forms without a current membership PRIOR to scheduling and submitting an inspection..

-If you have other certifications, such as organic or state or local programs, we can work with that inspector to do the AGA on-farm inspection at the same time, and they will advise you as to the cost (if any) of the bundled inspections.
+If you have other certifications, such as organic or state or local programs, we can work with that inspector for ruminant and pastured pork to do the AGA on-farm inspection at the same time, and they will advise you as to the cost (if any) of the bundled inspections.
+Dairy inspectors must have completed an IOIA course.

 INSPECTION SUBMITTED TO AGA

-Once the inspection is completed, the inspector must submit the information via the online form supplied to them.
+Once the inspection is completed, the inspector must submit the information via the instructions on the form.

 Certification Committee review